yusuferenayas/react-template/README.md

 # Navigator

-React-router-dom is defined here.
+React-router-dom is defined in this folder.
 Every route path is being managed from this folder.

 ```
 // Navigator/index.tsx